yjg30737/simplePyQt5/README.md

 ## General Info
 Being able to add a couple of Qt widgets and separator at once, align them easily, no need to make layout.
 This package can come in handy to someone who want to make prototype UI quick.
+I used it all the times when i was new at PyQt5.

 ## Requirements
 * PyQt5